arachnocid/ObjectImpactFramework/README.md

 For `"Hit"` events, you can add these extra filters:

-- **WeaponsType**: Types of weapons that must hit the object.
+- **weaponsTypes**: Types of weapons that must hit the object.
 Use an array:
   - `"onehandsword"`
   - `"twohandsword"`
   - `"onehandaxe"`